And329/plant/README.md

 - Navigating to `/web` shows a password-protected UI where you can register, sign in, list devices, view latest sensor readings, and edit automation thresholds.
 - Use the **Add device** form to provision additional devices directly from the UI; the new device ID + secret are displayed once and can be typed into the Pi client.
 - Use the **Claim device** form to link factory-provisioned hardware by entering its device ID + secret.
+- Administrators (emails listed in `PLANT_ADMIN_EMAILS`) get an **Admin** link that opens `/web/admin`, where they can mint unclaimed devices for manufacturing and see a history of hardware awaiting assignment.
 - Device detail pages show each sensor with its most recent reading plus a form to adjust the soil moisture, temperature, and watering parameters stored in the automation profile.

 ### Provisioning physical devices